Setup nvim-lspconfig + nvim-cmp

 })

-Here is the complete code to configure lspconfig
+So, here is the complete code to configure one language server using lspconfig

 .